This Day in History

 September 28, 1925

 Seymour Cray is born.
-Cray began his engineering career building cryptographic machinery for the U.S. government and went on to co-found Control Data Corporation (CDC) in the late 1950s.
+Cray began his engineering career building cryptographic machinery for the US government and went on to co-found Control Data Corporation (CDC) in the late 1950s.
 For over three decades, first with CDC then with his own companies, Cray consistently built the fastest computers in the world, leading the industry with innovative architectures and packaging and allowing the solution of hundreds of difficult scientific, engineering, and military problems.
-Many of Cray's supercomputers are on exhibit at The Computer Museum History Center.
+Many of Cray's supercomputers are on exhibit at the Computer History Museum.
 Cray died in an automobile accident in 1996.